Section 1

 Event Types

 Subscribe to any combination of these events.
-If you don't specify events, you receive all of them.
+If you don't specify events, you receive all webhook-emitting events.

 | Event | Fires When |